sruddy1/ir-docs-portal/docs/run_pipeline.md

 Run in GitBash:
 > ```bash
-> python -m ipykernel install --user --name=myenv --display-name "ir-team-exercise"
+> python -m ipykernel install --user --name=ir-team-exercise
 > ```

 - Note: This is not required to run the pipeline.